-The date of revaluation for Karratha property is on 3 December 2019 and the fair values are based on valuations performed by LMW Perth, an accredited independent valuer.
+The date of revaluation for Karratha property is on 3 December 2019 and the fair values are based on valuations performed by LMW Perth, an Accredited independent valuer.

-If the land and buildings were measured using the cost model, the carrying amounts would be, as follows:
+If the land and buildings were measured using the cost model, the carrying amount would be the same as using the fair value model.